elpachongco/activity-monitor/README.md

       - No more using a shared variable.
       - Make it more modular for upgradability and ease of porting to other OS
 - Create a configuration file
+- Better portability for windows.
+Currently, the process name lookup involves using a command line tool which I am not sure exists on older platforms.

 #### BUGS